 Kitesurfing is not only exciting and fun, but the regular practice of kitesurfing has many benefits for the health and well-being of those athletes who jump into the water with their board.

 3- Kitesurfing helps burn fat due to its caloric expenditure.
-It is estimated that 350-400 calories can be burned with each kitesurfing session.
-Besides, being a high-intensity training, once it is finished, calories are still burned for a while.
+It is estimated that 350-400 calories can be burned with each 30-minute kitesurfing session.
+Besides, being high-intensity training, once it is finished, calories are still burned for a while.

-4- Like snowboarding, in kitesurfing with a twintip board, the fact of having fixed feet without being able to change the position of the legs (beyond bending or stretching them) strengthens the sense of balance, since you have to play with it. centre of gravity and the whole body to stay upright.
+4- Like snowboarding, in kitesurfing with a twin-tip board, the fact of having fixed feet without being able to change the position of the legs (beyond bending or stretching them) strengthens the sense of balance, since you have to play with it. centre of gravity and the whole body to stay upright.

-5- The speed with which kitesurfing is practised in the sea and the small waves, ensure that the athlete is constantly aware of any change that in seconds could throw him, or make him lose an opportunity to perform acrobatics, and that favours him to enhance reflexes and concentration.
+5- The speed with which kitesurfing is practised in the sea and the small waves, ensures that the athlete is constantly aware of any change that in seconds could throw him, or make him lose an opportunity to perform acrobatics, and that favours him to enhance reflexes and concentration.

 6- Performing jumps and pirouettes not only helps to provide greater muscular strength but also requires a progressive increase in motor coordination and flexibility.

 7- Like all physical activity, it helps to release tension and daily stress thanks to the secretion of endorphins, which eliminates problems of anxiety and depression.
 On the other hand, it generates a feeling of well-being when practised in open natural spaces.